 Upfront costs like the equipment itself and construction of, can differ depending on what the needs of the surf venue are.
 Often, size is the major factor in these cost estimates, as developers need to navigate size (pool footprint) vs. performance (wave quality, ride time, etc.) in order to find that “sweet spot.”
 A surf pool should be large enough to satisfy surfers wave-wise but small enough to provide a lower TCO and higher ROI money wise (Read more here on why Size Matters!).
-Operating costs on the other hand are ongoing and cannot be avoided.
-In contrast to the upfront costs, there is not much shopping around when it comes to these costs that are highly dependent on the pool technology that has been chosen.
+Operating costs on the other hand are ongoing.
+Although they cannot be avoided, they can certainly be minized based on technolgy choice.
 Ultimately, TCO has many levels to it and the savings (or losses) start right when you break ground on a new development.
 Let’s dive deeper…

 First things first, a surf park needs building.
 No matter the size and scale of the venue, building a surf pool is quite literally no small feat.
-Some of the leading technologies for example require a minimum footprint of at least 4 acres, with a few technologies requiring over 20 acres!
-(Examples of real footprint sizes here)
+For example, many projects require a minimum footprint of at least 2-5+ acres, but usually more depending on the overall scale of the venue.

-Many elements of construction need to be considered if you have made it to this stage of the development process, most notably including:
+Many elements of construction need to be considered in this phase of the process, including:

 - Filling the pool with water

-These construction processes are certainly not cheap, so why not save money on costs AND gain increased pool performance capabilities?
-With a compact and scalable footprint, Endless Surf consistently builds for 1/3 less than leading competitors.
+Construction processes are certainly not cheap, so we’ve set out to help find ways for developers to save on costs while gain increased pool performance capabilities.
+With a compact and scalable footprint, Endless Surf consistently builds for 1/3 less than competitors without sacrificing wave length or quality (in fact, we’ve found a way to do the opposite).
 Less size translates to less land needed and less construction to be completed, not to mention less impact on the environment, but more on that later.

 Ultimately with Endless Surf technology, many areas of cost savings from construction translate to more, on-going savings within maintenance and operations.
 Once waves start to roll out toward the edges of the pool, although surfers may disappear into the barrel, the visibility of operating costs will become very apparent.
 Plus, costs associated with maintaining your newly acquired equipment cannot be avoided.

-Ongoing operations costs include but are not limited to things like:
+Ongoing operating costs include but are not limited to things like:

-Another critical piece to consider is operational flexibility.
+A critical innovation we’ve built into Endless Surf is operational flexibility.
 Although developers and investors would love to believe that wave deprived surfers will consistently be lining up to visit their venue even on a Tuesday morning in January, the reality is that there will be plenty of off-peak times.
 When capacity is low, the waves must keep pumping, even for the handful of expert surfers (paying customers) who traveled to surf a world-class wave on command.
-In these off-peak scenarios, it might seem surprising how any surf park could make money to offset the energy costs incurred to produce a powerful, expert-approved wave.
-However, the offsetting can in fact be successful with features unique to Endless Surf.
+In these off-peak scenarios, it might seem surprising how a surf park could make money to offset the energy costs.

-Endless Surf’s innovative technology offers flexibility unlike any other surf pool on the market.
-With a patented heart shape design offering mirrored zones, operators can turn off or lower the intensity on only one side of the pool for when park capacity is low.
-In addition, the seemingly infinite variety of wave types that our pneumatic technology offers, provides park operations with the option to run waves that fit the surfers in the pool, as not all wave types consume the same amount of energy.
-Just like a cars fuel economy performs differently when driving in the city vs on the highway, a surf pools energy consumption will vary as well, with most energy claims being made based on unrealistic scenarios (More on that here).
+However, with Endless Surf’s innovative flexibility, we offer more control than any other surf pool on the market.
+Between Split Peak, Single Peak, or Half Power operating modes, operators only need to use the ammount of pneumatic caissons necessary in order to staisfy the capacity of surfers in the lagoon.
+In addition, the nearly infinite variety of wave types that our pneumatic technology can offer, provides park operations with the option to run waves that fit the surfers in the pool, as not all wave types consume the same amount of energy.
+Just like a cars fuel economy performs differently when driving in the city vs. on the highway, a surf pools energy consumption will vary as well.
+(More on that here).

 A lower TCO equals higher ROI

-When taking this comprehensive bird’s eye view of surf pools, it becomes apparent that you need to see your investment over the long term to truly understand the costs and therefore, the payback.
+When taking this comprehensive bird’s eye view of surf pools, it becomes apparent that you need to see your investment over the long term to truly understand the costs of building a surf lagoon and therefore, the payback.
 Being able to save money from the start of a project without sacrificing product quality and performance is hard to achieve.
 However, with Endless Surf we’ve done it.
-From the build to the day to day operations, Endless Surf’s key features drive venue success in some impressive ways, not to mention wave programming capabilities will keep stoked surfers coming back for more time and time again.
+From the build to the day to day operations, Endless Surf’s key features drive venue success in some impressive ways, not to mention the flexible wave programming capabilities will futureproof your business by keeping stoked surfers of all abilities coming back for more time and time again.